TrueAbility/proctoru-client/README.md

 # ProctoruClient

-Wrapper around the Examity scheduling API.
+Wrapper around the ProctorU scheduling API.
 This is a private gem.
 A local test server for the API is included, run this with

 ```
 puma -v -p 4567 config.ru